XnonXte/portalguessr-bot-2/README.md

   - A: There aren't really a criteria just a constraint that needs to be followed in order to get accepted, the constraint is available on pinned messages at `#submissions` channel in the PortalGuessr's testing server.
 - Q: Can I contribute to PortalGuessr?
   - A: Yes!
 Any contribution is welcome, although I would appreciate you if you join the testing server on Discord first.
+- Q: What is `API_KEY`?
+  - A: It's an auth key that needs to be equal to the same key you use in your own [PortalGuessr's backend server.](https://github.com/PortalGuessr/PortalGuessr-Backend)

 ## Discord Server